yachnytskyi/go-blog-platform/README.md

 MongoDB
 gRPC**

-Hexagonal architecture, manual dependency injection and abstract factory are implemented in the project
+Hexagonal architecture, manual dependency injection and abstract factory are implemented in the project.

 We have a script in Makefile that allows you to launch the project.